dsriaditya999/ProjIkshana/README.md

-# ProjIkshana
-Ikshana : An FMCW Radar Module
+# Ikshana : An FMCW Radar Module

 Advancement of technology in various fields like Signal Processing and millimeter-wave (mm-wave) semiconductor technology has led to significant improvements in the automobile industry.
 Recently, a lot of path-breaking research done for enhancing the performance of Autonomous Vehicles, has given a colossal boost to Advanced Driving Assistance Systems (ADAS).
 In this context, automotive radar has emerged as a low-cost system that provides robust performance in inclement environmental conditions, such as heavy precipitation, pollution, or bad illumination.